Peak rent development follows national trend

 "A stable returns development is anticipated for the short to medium term."

 Top rent level

 The average top rent level for 1a retail locations stood at 212 euro/m² FS within 2018, slightly below the level of the previous year.
 With this, the mean value of the A locations (unweighted) of 289 euro/m² FS still fails to be met, although the average of the B locations of 134 euro/m FS is significantly exceeded.

 Peak rents are traditionally achieved in the top Dortmund location of Westenhellweg, which is regularly found amongst the ten most-visited shopping streets in Germany.

 A stable rent trend is anticipated for 2019.

 Mean average rent

 The mean average rent for all sub-markets of the Ruhr Metropolis fell moderately compared to the previous year, standing at approximately 36.00 euro/m² FS at the end of 2018 (previous year 37.10 euro/m² FS).
 The range extends from 18.00 euro/m² FS in Oberhausen and Witten to 115 euro/m² in the top location Dortmund.read more

 Net initial returns

 A slight compression of yields could also be noted in decentral locations.
-The mean value for all sub-markets of the Ruhr Metropolis stood at 7.1 %, 40 basis points above the level of the previous year.
-In the short to medium term a stable development is anticipated for net initial returns.
+The mean value for all sub-markets of the Ruhr Metropolis stood at 6.7 %, 30 basis points below the level of the previous year.